-Gail initially joined UTS in 2012 as a casual academic and is now Director of Postgraduate Nursing Studies and an Academic Lecturer in the Faculty of Health in 2018.
+Gail initially joined UTS in 2012 as a lecturer in nursing and is now Director of Postgraduate Nursing Studies and an lecturer in the Faculty of Health in 2018.
 She has a Masters of Research in Educational Research, with an interest in human factors in healthcare and the impact on patient safety.
 Gail is an experienced educator within both undergraduate and postgraduate medical and nursing curricula, with a comprehensive understanding of delivering quality assured teaching within dynamic clinical and tertiary education environments.
 Qualified and experienced in simulation education in both nursing and medical specialties.
 Specific interest in patient safety and human factors within health care.

 Gail worked as an educator and a research associate in the National Simulation Centre in Scotland where she completed her Masters of Research in Educational Research.
 After moving to Australia in 2009 Gail became the Manager of the Australian Institute of Medical Simulation and Innovation.
 Over her 3 years there Gail oversaw the development of a $5 million federal government funded re-development of the simulation centre in WSLHD.
 Gail established the centre as an accredited centre for many National and International accredited courses.